ibm-vpc/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute references after your data source is created.
+- availability_policy - (List) The availability policy for this virtual server instance

+  Nested scheme for `availability_policy`:
+  - `host_failure`- (String) The action to perform if the compute host experiences a failure.
+    - `restart` - Automatically restart the virtual server instance after host failure
+    - `stop` -  Leave the virtual server instance stopped after host failure
+  - `host_maintenance`  (String) The action to perform if the compute host requires maintenance.
+    - `live_migrate` - Live migrate to another host prior to host maintenance
+    - `restart` - Automatically restart the virtual server instance after host maintenance
+    - `stop` - Leave the virtual server instance stopped after host maintenance
 - `boot_volume` - (List of Objects) A list of boot volumes that were created for the instance.

   Nested scheme for `boot_volume`: